 Green tea has been used in Japan for generations for many health purposes.
-One of the most important benefits of drinking green tea is to improve one’s digestion.
-As a digestive aid, green tea is one of the best all-natural ways to relieve and prevent common stomach issues!
+One of the most important benefits of drinking green tea is to improve digestion.
+In fact, as a digestive aid, green tea is one of the best all-natural ways to relieve and prevent common stomach issues!
 Let's talk more about green tea for digestion and some of the other benefits of this incredible beverage.

 Green tea contains polyphenols that help to improve your body’s digestive process.
-Drinking green tea regularly helps your body break food down more effectively.
+Simply put: drinking green tea regularly helps your body break food down more effectively.

 Certain studies show that EGCG (the compound epigallocatechin gallate) works to reduce inflammation in one’s gastrointestinal tract.
 When drinking green tea, you gain access to more of the EGCG compound.